mauromezze/node-red-azure-webapp/README.md

 ## Securing your deployment

-To secure this deployment and add an admin password edit the `settings.js` file.
+To secure this deployment and add an admin password edit the `settings.js` file as per this guide https://nodered.org/docs/user-guide/runtime/securing-node-red

+The file path is: D:\home\site\wwwroot\settings.js

 ## Version History